hexabeast/Sytrace/README.md

 It should not be too hard to adapt it for some other architectures, I may implement this in a later update.

+Disclaimer : This represents about a week of work, was not thoroughly tested at all, and may be full of bugs.

 ## Requirements :

 qemu